 |Jillian Wolk||Vice President of Strategic Initiatives|

 |Lucy Xia||Vice President of Global Laboratory Planning|

-GIA’s global laboratories and educational campuses are led by a group of experienced professionals and leaders in their respective fields.
-Each campus and laboratory boasts at its helm a director with a wide breadth of knowledge and intimate understanding of their individual location.
-The laboratory and education directors bridge the gap between executive staff and students or lab employees while ensuring the smooth and ethical running of their campus or laboratory.
+GIA’s global laboratories and schools are led by a group of experienced professionals and leaders in their respective fields.
+Each school and laboratory boasts at its helm a director with a wide breadth of knowledge and intimate understanding of their individual location.
+The laboratory and education directors bridge the gap between the executive staff and students or lab employees while ensuring the smooth and ethical running of their school or laboratory.